rgriscom/Digital-Notebook-Method/README.md

 # Resources

-[Elicited Linguistica Data Wrangler](https://github.com/rgriscom/Digital-Notebook-Method/tree/master/Elicited%20Linguistic%20Data%20Wrangler) - The script used in the Digital Notebook Method to combine text and timecode data and output in .EAF, .TextGrid, .flextext, and .TXT formats.
-Also available as a [Google Colab Notebook](hhttps://colab.research.google.com/drive/1k_mI4tPUCHVNq_m9_J62fcUVjcuHY7Qb?usp=sharing).
+[Elicited Linguistica Data Wrangler](https://github.com/rgriscom/Elicited-Linguistic-Data-Wrangler) - The script used in the Digital Notebook Method to combine text and timecode data and output in .EAF, .TextGrid, .flextext, and .TXT formats.

 [Demonstration files](https://github.com/rgriscom/Digital-Notebook-Method/tree/master/Demonstration%20files) - Sample audio and text files used in the video demonstration, packaged together with the Data Merger script.